anibali/jackalope/README.md

 * More efficient representation of `boardChips`.
 * Put `room` in the store and get rid of the room context and roomInfo.
 * Add current turn check to canDrop.
-* Limit dead card replacement to one per turn.
+* Limit dead card replacement to one per turn (can do this by checking that the active player does not have a card on top of the discard pile).
 * Add a quick way to reset the room and play again once a game finishes.